voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Optional[Hash]`

-Hash.
 It defines the servicename of the rpc-gssd service.

 Default value: `$nfs::params::client_gssd_service_name`